-If you have modified the plugin structure (by copying or files directly in the file system) in Eclipse 3.x after you started it for the first time, please include the "-clean" parameter in the startup arguments to Eclipse, one time (after any plugin modifications were done).
+If you have modified the plugin structure (by copying or files directly in the file system) after you started it for the first time, please include the "-clean" parameter in the startup arguments to Eclipse, one time (after any plugin modifications were done).
 This is needed because Eclipse may not notice the changes you made, otherwise.
 This parameter forces Eclipse to reexamine all of its plugins at startup and recompute any cached information about them.